 Businesses may not dispose of their computers and electronics with municipal waste collection.
 For businesses, computers and electronics must be taken to an electronics recycling facility.
 The recycling facility does not need to be certified, but if the facility is located in Pennsylvania, it must have a Pennsylvania Department of Environmental Protection general permit number WMGR081.

-A list of local electronic recycling locations is available by clicking the link below.
+A list of local electronic recycling locations is available here.
 The list is in no particular order and includes permitted recyclers and a County approved drop-off location.